playframework/play-ws/README.md

 Specifically, shading AsyncHttpClient means that there are no version conflicts introduced between Netty 4.0 and Netty 4.1 using Play WS.

+> **NOTE**: If you are developing play-ws and publishing `shaded-asynchttpclient` and `shaded-oauth` using `sbt publishLocal`, you need to be aware that updating `~/.ivy2/local` does not overwrite `~/.ivy2/cache` and so you will not see your updated shaded code until you remove it from cache.
+See http://eed3si9n.com/field-test for more details.
+This bug has been filed as https://github.com/sbt/sbt/issues/2687.

 ### Shaded AHC Defaults

 Because Play WS shades AsyncHttpClient, the default settings are also shaded and so do not adhere to the AHC documentation.
 This means that the settings in `ahc-default.properties` and the AsyncHttpClient system properties are prepended with `play.shaded.ahc`, for example the `usePooledMemory` setting in the shaded version of AsyncHttpClient is defined like this: